What is homeowners insurance and how does it work?

 Is homeowners insurance required?

 Without home insurance, you could be faced with the costly task of starting over from scratch if your home and everything in it is destroyed.
-What that means is that homeowners insurance is typically a good idea, even if you do not have a mortgage, and most financial advisors recommend that every homeowner purchase a policy.
+What that means is that homeowners insurance is typically a good idea, even if you do not have a mortgage.
 That way, if your home is suddenly damaged or destroyed by a covered peril, your home insurance can help pay for the cost to repair or rebuild.
 Otherwise, you would have to shoulder those costs out of pocket.

 How much does a home insurance policy cost?

 The average cost of homeowners insurance in the United States is $1,428 per year for $250,000 in dwelling coverage.
 However, there are multiple variables that influence the cost of homeowners insurance, which means that your premium could differ from the national average.
 Some of these factors include:

 - Your state and ZIP code: One of the biggest factors when it comes to how much you pay for home insurance is where you live.
-Each state and even each ZIP code has a unique profile regarding the likelihood of certain claims, which can impact your premium.
+Each state, and possibly ZIP code, has a unique profile regarding the likelihood of certain claims, which can impact your premium.

 - Construction of home: How your house is constructed can affect your premium in a few ways.
 Some construction types are more resistant to certain types of damage, like wind or fire, which can lower your premium.
 However, some types of building materials are more expensive to repair, which could increase your premium.